Acting U.S. attorney general balks at testifying under subpoena threat

 House Judiciary Committee Chairman Jerrold Nadler said the vote only authorized a subpoena, but that one would not be issued as long as Whitaker appeared at the hearing and cooperated.

 A subpoena would compel Whitaker to testify.
-If he still declined, Democrats could potentially take steps to have him held in contempt of Congress.
+If he still declined, Democrats could take steps to have him held in contempt of Congress.

-Whitaker, in a statement, said he would only show up if Democrats committed not to issue a subpoena.
+Whitaker, in a statement, said he would show up only if Democrats committed not to issue a subpoena.

 Whitaker has faced criticism since Trump appointed him.
 Prior to joining the Justice Department, Whitaker made multiple negative comments about Mueller’s investigation into whether Trump’s campaign may have colluded with Russia.